intelligentnet/llmclient/README.md

 - Better support for non-text searches
 - Add 'function calling'
-- If required add more helper functions to help unpack data from Gemini
+- If required add more helper functions to help unpack data from each vendor
 - Fix bugs that will inevitably come up as this interface matures
 - Keep up with Google